apify/apify-docs-v2/sources/academy/web_scraping_for_beginners/crawling/processing_data.md

 # [](#processing-data) Processing data

+**Learn how to process the data you scraped using the Crawlee library and how to convert JSON files to Excel using the Apify API.**

+---

 From the previous lessons, we know two things:

 1. We can use `Dataset.pushData()` to save data to the default dataset.